attainu/project-rangaswami-reddy-au13/README.md

 ## Requirements

 ```
-● Use of Random function
+● Use of Random function, sys function
 ● Conditional Statements
 ```